-I stumbled into my first yoga studio 12 years ago.
+I stumbled into my first yoga studio 15 years ago.
 I literally mean 'stumbled’ because after many years of pushing my body to do things that didn’t support it, I could no longer walk or run comfortably.
-Yoga was a last resort.
+Yoga was a last resort...

 Yoga changed everything.
 It gave me instant community.
 It inspired me to start traveling.
-And most importantly, it shifted my relationship with my body.
-As someone who struggled with a serious eating disorder through high school and into my early 20’s, yoga was the only approach that made recovery less about forcing new behaviors and more about self-acceptance and love.
-It addressed healing from the inside out.
+And most importantly, it shifted my relationship with my body by addressing healing from the inside out.

 I completed my 200 hour training in 2010 under the guidance of Jenn Chiarelli and John Salisbury and started teaching yoga in 2011.
 I didn’t initially plan to teach, but given how good yoga had been to me, it felt like it was my responsibility to share the practice.